Lincalibur/NodeMediaConnector/README.md

 1. **Print Latest Tweets**: Fetch and display the latest tweets from a specified Twitter user.
 2. **Spotify Song Lookup**: Retrieve and display information about a song from Spotify.
-3. **OMDb Movie Details**: Fetch and display details about a movie from the OMDb database.
-4. **Read Query from File**: Read a command and query from a file and execute the corresponding function.

 ## Requirements